Regular and Exact categories

 The internal logic of a coherent category is coherent logic.

-An infinitary coherent category is a well-powered regular category in which the subobject posets have all small unions which are stable under pullback.
+An infinitary coherent category is a regular category in which the subobject posets have all small unions which are stable under pullback.
 Infinitary coherent categories are also called geometric categories.
+(These are sometimes also required to be well-powered; see their page for details.)

 See familial regularity and exactness for a general description of the spectrum from regular categories through finitary and infinitary coherent categories.